 Too many businesses miss opportunity after opportunity to design, plan, and achieve intentional business change.
 Why?
 Because they charter projects focused on delivering software products: IT projects.
 But as this groundbreaking book points out, there’s no such thing as an IT project—or at least there shouldn’t be.
 It’s always about intentional business change, or what’s the point?

 Bare Bones Project Management

 The subtitle of Barebones Project Management is “what you can’t not do,” and if you’re managing a project, that’s a perfect description.

-"The book for everyone who has been volunteered to lead a project despite having no training or experience in the discipline."
+This is the book for everyone who has been volunteered to lead a project despite having no training or experience in the discipline.

 - Stakeholder analysis.

 - Involvement plan.

 - Structure plan.